 When it was launched in 2006, the Patek Philippe Annual Calendar Chronograph in platinum won instant acclaim.
 It was the manufacture's first self-winding chronograph, manifested a new and unique style with its prominent monocounter and three large calendar apertures, and quickly established itself as one of the most coveted timepieces of the Patek Philippe portfolio.
 The success story continued with further versions in platinum and rose gold.
-Now, the letter "A" in the model designation 5960/1A, which stands for acier —steel in French—, announces a paradigm change.
-The Annual Calendar Chronograph in stainless steel is not only the latest sibling of its lineage but will also replace all current gold and platinum versions.
-Therefore, this reference in platinum we are featuring here, is now officially discontinued.
+With the release of the stainless steel reference 5960/1A —which you can read about it here— in 2014, the platinum model was officially discontinued.

 Fitted with a stunning sunburst blue dial with white and red accents, this amazing annual calendar with chronograph features a day, date and month aperture on the top and a monocounter for the chronograph at the bottom of the dial with a small day and night indicator.
 Located right underneath the date indicator is the power reserve indicator.